 Being arrested can be a frightening experience, especially the first time.
 For many people young and old, their first encounter with going to jail comes following an arrest for possession of marijuana (referred to in Georgia as a Violation of the Georgia Controlled Substances Act or VGCSA).
 Individuals arrested in Gwinnett County generally will end up at the Gwinnett County Detention Center located off GA 316 at 2900 University Parkway in Lawrenceville, Georgia.
 A list of active inmates at the jail can be found by clicking here.
 The phone number of the jail is (770) 619-6500.

 Despite laws around the country legalizing the use of marijuana under varying circumstances, the use of marijuana remains illegal in most situations in Georgia.
 House Bill 1 was passed by the 2015-2016 Georgia General Assembly and signed into law by Governor Nathan Deal.
-This law allows for very limited use of cannabis oil by individuals suffering from very serious medical conditions.
-Other than those exceptions, the use of marijuana for recreational purposes remains outlawed.
+This law allowed for very limited use of cannabis oil by individuals suffering from very serious medical conditions.
+Other than certain exceptions, the use of marijuana for recreational purposes remains outlawed in Georgia.

 So, you or a loved one has been arrested for possession of marijuana in Gwinnett County and want to know what happens next.
 For county cases, you will likely be required to appear first in the Gwinnett County Recorders Court.
 It is possible the case will be heard in the Gwinnett County State Court, or the Gwinnett County Superior Court for felony charges.